 Central African Republic

-Millions of people are dependent on humanitarian assistance.
-Our teams see the direct consequences of violence on the health of individuals and entire communities: wounded people needing care, children not able to reach medical facilities during malaria season, vaccination coverage and HIV and tuberculosis (TB) treatment interrupted, and pregnant women left without assistance before, during or after birth.
+MSF sees the direct consequences of violence on the health of the individuals and entire communities we serve.
+Wounded people needing care.
+Children unable to reach medical facilities during malaria season.
+The interruption of vaccination coverage and treatment for HIV and tuberculosis (TB).
+Women left without assistance before, during and after giving birth.

 We are also responding to the coronavirus COVID-19 pandemic in the Central African Republic.